scta/scta-rdf-schema/SCTAOntologySpec.md

     - only transcriptions of manifestations of expressions with the structureType=item should take a hasDocument property, expressions with a structureType=division should take a isPartOfDocumentProperty and expressions with a structureType=collection should take two or more isComposedFromDocument properties.
 * hasZone
     - should be point to the Zones on which this transcription falls.
-    - this is mostl easily applied at the paragraph level.
+    - this is most easily applied at the paragraph level.
 A paragraph that extends over from one page to the next should have two zones, each zone demarcating the coordinate regions on the respective surface falls

 ##itemType=materialObject
 * hasNote (not to be confused with Annotation in IIIF/Open Annotation)